Harry-Rogers/wgisd-Faster-R-CNN/results/README.md

 # Results
-Results from each DNN will be made public after submission
+Results from each DNN have been collected using the same script, a threshold score of 0.6 was implemented for these results.